 Best Wood Filler Buying Guide

 If you have raised planter boxes, you’ll need to patch them eventually due to exposure to the elements and generalized wear and tear, and a high-quality wood filler can help.
 However, narrowing down the products and trying to decide between one or two can be challenging if you don’t know what to look for.
-This is where this short buyer’s guide comes in.
+This is where this short buyer’s guide on wood fillers comes in.

 Water-Based or Solvent-Based Fillers